zmkfirmware/zmk/docs/docs/development/hardware-integration/shift-registers.md

 The shift register output pins should be connected to the output pins of a keyboard matrix, while the input pins should be connected directly to the MCU/board.
 This is to allow the input pins to trigger "interrupts" on the MCU/board, upon which it will begin scanning the keys.
 Using a shift register for input pins is also possible, but requires you to use a different part and will harm your battery life.

-Identifying the output pins of your keyboard matrix is easy - these are the pins connected to the [anodes of your diodes](https://learn.sparkfun.com/tutorials/diodes/all#ideal-diodes).
-You most likely will need to rearrange your matrix to have significantly more inputs than outputs.
+Identifying the output pins of your keyboard matrix is easy -- these are the pins connected to the [anodes of your diodes](https://learn.sparkfun.com/tutorials/diodes/all#ideal-diodes).
+You might need to rearrange your matrix to have significantly more inputs than outputs in order to reduce the number of needed GPIO pins.

 You will want to make sure that the data and clock pins of the shift register are connected to high frequency/SPI-capable pins on your MCU.
-Make sure that these lie on the same SPI bus for your microcontroller, if applicable (rp2040 yes, nRF52840 no).
+Make sure that these lie on the same SPI bus for your microcontroller, if applicable -- for instance RP2040 controllers require this, while nRF52840 ones do not.
 It is generally recommended that you use the pre-defined pins for SPI, if your board comes with them.

 For daisy chaining purposes, ZMK allows you to chain a maximum of four shift registers together.